aklinker1/zeta/README.md

 ## HttpStatus Codes

 Zeta provides an enum of all HTTP status codes.
-You should use this instead of literal values.
+You should use this instead of literal values for readability.

 ```diff
 import { HttpStatus } from "@aklinker1/zeta/status";